msarson/ZipTools-for-Clarion/docs/ZipWorkerClass.md

 - `ThreadNum`: Thread number (1-based)
 - `FilesPerThread`: Number of files per thread (for count-based distribution)
 - `ThreadCount`: Total number of threads
-- `zipBase`: Reference to the parent CZipClass
+- `zipBase`: Reference to the parent ZipToolsClass
 - `TotalFileSize` (optional): Total size of all files (for size-based distribution)

 **Note:** This method distributes files to be processed either by count (equal number of files per thread) or by size (equal amount of data per thread) depending on whether TotalFileSize is provided.